 |People Cluster:||South Asia - other|

 |Affinity Bloc:||South Asian Peoples|

-It is usually the higher castes and educated people who leave India and migrate to other countries.
+It is the higher castes and educated people who leave India and migrate to other countries.
 These people now hold a wide variety of occupations.
-While most have retained various aspects of the Hindi culture, they have also come under western influence in many areas.
+While most have kept various aspects of the Hindi culture, they are all affected by the local cuisine, culture and language.

 Hindi speakers have set up Indian spice shops, video stores, and small businesses in urban settings.
 They are commonly working in the tech industry, as engineers or in the medical profession.
 These South Asians control much of the economy in Uganda.